amplitude/amplitude-docs/content/collections/get-started/en/analyze-feature-adoption.md

 To turn the template into a dashboard, follow these steps:

-1. From the *Replace Projects* dropdown, select the Amplitude project you’ll want to use this dashboard to track.
+1. From the dropdown in the upper left, select the Amplitude project you want this dashboard to track.
 If you want it to track the current project, just leave it as-is.
-2. If you want to replace the Any Active User event with something more specific, click the *Replace Events* dropdown and select the event you want to use in place of `Any Active Event`.
+2. Under *Events*, select the events you want to use for the charts in this dashboard.

-For example, if you’re interested in questions around feature discovery, select an event that signals successful feature usage.
-If you’re more interested in conversion, you should select an event that reflects the desired user behavior.
-For a streaming service, this might be `Video Watched`, while for an ecommerce company it might be `Complete Purchase`.
+For example, if you’re interested in questions around **feature discovery**, select an event that signals successful feature usage.
+If you’re more interested in the **value moment** that results in a conversion, select an event that reflects the desired user behavior.
+For a streaming service, this might be `Video Watched`, while for an e-commerce company it might be `Complete Purchase`.

-You are **not required** to replace the `Any Active Event` event if you’d prefer not to.
-3. Click *Save As New Dashboard* and select *Keep and display saved replacement parameters*.
-Then click *Next*.
+You don't have to supply an event for anything you aren't ready to track right now.

-4. Give your new dashboard a name and select a location to save it in.
+3. Click *Save As Dashboard*, give your new dashboard a name, and select a location to save it in.
 Then click *Save*.

-Your dashboard is now ready for use.
+Your dashboard is now ready to use.

 Check out [this article to learn more about dashboards](/docs/analytics/dashboard-create), and [this article to learn more about templates in Amplitude](/docs/analytics/templates).